The Curator is Dead (2014), tableau vivant in collaboration with Siri Hjorth. Photographer: Karoline Hjorth

 also created a widely used font, Gill Sans.

-After his death it was revealed
+After his death it was revealed that he had a sexual

 relationship to his daughters, his sister, and the